haarlems/forensics/chapters/chapter-01-digital-forensics/01-forensic-investigation-methodology/reading/README.md

 ## Phases of the [digital forensic process](https://www.unodc.org/cld/en/education/tertiary/cybercrime/module-4/key-issues/standards-and-best-practices-for-digital-forensics.html)
 According to the standards and best practices for digital forensics published by [ISO](https://www.iso.org/home.html) (International Organization for Standardization) and [IEC](https://www.iec.ch/) (International Electrotechnical Commission) as ISO/IEC 27037 [3], the phases are:
-- identification;
+- identification
-- collection;
+- collection
-- acquisition;
+- acquisition
-- preservation.<br />
+- preservation<br />
 The following phases are part of the forensic process, though not included in the ISO/IEC standards:
-- analysis;
+- analysis
-- reporting.
+- reporting

 ## Evidence
 A key principle in forensics is **Locard's principle of exchange**, often summarized as "every contact leaves a trace". <br />
 It states that when a criminal comes in contact with an object, or a person, a cross-transfer of **evidence** occurs. <br />
 Main _**types of evidence**_ retrieved and analyzed:
-- disk (files, logs, command history, browser artifacts, etc.);
+- disk (files, logs, command history, browser artifacts, etc.)
-- memory (process, linked libraries, network connections, etc.);
+- memory (process, linked libraries, network connections, etc.)
-- network capture.
+- network (pcaps, netflow, zeek logs, etc.)

 ### Indicators of compromise
 IoCs (or eyeoks, depending on who you ask) represent evidence that an attacker has breached an entity’s network or endpoint.
 Indicators may be email based, network, host or behavioural.
 They may include:
-- unusual network traffic;
+- unusual network traffic
-- suspicious file hashes;
+- suspicious file hashes
-- malicious IPs/domains;
+- malicious IPs/domains
-- suspicious login failures;
+- suspicious login failures
-- unauthorized changes to system configurations, and more.
+- unauthorized changes to system configurations, and more

 IoCs can be:
 - atomic (IPs, domain names that tie back to an adversary C2 infrastructure)